 Why it matters

-- Robinson's alleged actions and online communications may influence perceptions of violence in political discourse.
+• Robinson's alleged actions and social media communications may influence perceptions of online radicalization and violence.

 What’s next

-- Public discussions on free speech and safety to continue as case develops.
+• Public discussions on the implications for free speech and the death penalty are expected to intensify as the case unfolds.